|Conservation Priority List|

 Country of Origin:

-The Shorthorn is likely the most famous and influential breed of cattle in the history of agriculture.
+The Shorthorn is likely the most famous and influential breed of cattle in the history of agriculture worldwide.
 It was among the first livestock breeds to be improved, during the 1700s, and had one of the first herdbooks established, in 1822.
 Since the early 1800s and until recently, Shorthorns were the most popular cattle in Britain, and they were exported around the world.
 The story of the Shorthorn has been recorded in countless publications, and images of red, white, and roan Shorthorns dominate sporting art.
 Yet the breed is now in decline, and its rise and fall is reflective of great changes in agriculture over the past two centuries.

-The Shorthorn was historically called the Durham because it originated in the county of Durham.
+The Shorthorn was historically called the Durham because it originated in the county of Durham in northern England.
 Imported Dutch cattle were crossed with native stocks and selected for performance in both meat and milk production.
 The breed became known early in the 1800s, especially through a traveling promotional exhibit of the famous “Durham Ox.”
 The Ox, calved in 1796, weighed over 3,500 pounds at ten years old and brought much acclaim to the breed.
 Shorthorns were first imported to America in the late 1700s, with the largest number of cattle brought in after 1820.
 The breed was initially concentrated in Ohio and Kentucky, a region rich in grass and corn to feed cattle, but by the end of the1800s it was spread throughout America.
 The Shorthorn was valued for its dairy and beef qualities and also used as a draft animal.

 Dual purpose selection has been the major theme of the breed's history.
 Breeders have always differed in their view of the Shorthorn’s purpose, with some selecting for maximum dairy production, others favoring beef, and still others selecting for a balance of the two.
 At different times, one type of selection would outweigh the other, and then the tide would swing back.
 For example, the Shorthorn first gained value in the United States as the premiere dairy breed of the mid1800s, though by 1900 the beef type “Scotch Shorthorns” were the most desirable.

-Although there are several thousand Milking Shorthorns (called Dairy Shorthorns) found in Britain, the breed is declining globally and in North America.
+Although there are several thousand Heritage Shorthorns (called Dairy Shorthorns) found in Britain, the breed is declining globally and in North America.
 Pure American strains are the conservation priority in the United States.
 These strains will perform well for grass based dairying, as they are forage efficient, healthy, long lived, and productive, with the additional value of high quality beef.

 You may be interested in...